A Visit To The Futenma Shrine Caves

 - Wash left hand, then the ladle with the remaining water by tilting it until it runs down the handle, replace.

-After this, make your way to the main hall (it’s right in front of you, up a small flight of stairs and guarded by two very regal looking shisa).
+After this, make your way to the main hall (it’s right in front of you, up a small flight of stairs with two very regal looking shisa standing guard).
 Drop a small donation into the wooden box just inside (no set amount, but a minimum of 5 yen is fine), clap your hands together twice, bow your head, and make a wish.
 Once you are through, a small bow, and you can take your leave.
 It is best to be quiet, as a service may be taking place.
 If you don’t wish to pray, this is perfectly fine, just be respectful of other worshippers.
 Pictures of the grounds are fine, but no flash photography and they prefer no pictures inside the worship area and of the shrine shop.

 After this, why not purchase an omamori (lucky charm) from the same shop?
 They also have ema boards, which are the wooden wishing plaques.
-At 500 yen, they aren’t a bad price, and you can fill in your wish (anything you like, and can be written in any language), and hang it at the shrine (you’ll see the little stand that houses it sat near the path you take to visit the caves) for the Kami to see.
-Omamori available at this shrine include car protection, exam luck, and fertility, amongst others.
+At 500 yen, they are a fair bargain, and you can fill in your wish (anything you like, and can be written in any language), and hang it at the shrine (you’ll see the little stand that houses it sat near the path you take to visit the caves) for the Kami to see.
+Furthermore, omamori available at this shrine include car protection, exam luck, and fertility, amongst others.

-The shrine itself can be visited day or night, though staff are only there during daylight hours.
+One can visit the Shrine during the day or at night, though staff are only there during daylight hours.
 If you just wish to look around, the visit is free.
 If you wish to pray or purchase omamori, you will need yen cash.
 Caves and parking are also free.

 You know how to visit, but what about the history and legend?
 As I said, this particular shrine has stood for at least 500 years, so it’s bound to have an interesting history right?
 Correct.
 Allow me to impart the tale of the two Kami that reside here.